mdlacasse/Owl/README.md

 an Excel spreadsheet than contains wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house or the sale of a boat.

-Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts.
+Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts which are tracked separately for married individuals.
+Asset transition to the surviving spouse is done according to beneficiary fractions for each account type.
 Tax status covers married filing jointly and single, depending on the number of individuals reported.

 See one of the notebooks for a tutorial and representative user cases.